Contact Us

 External Penetration Testing Methodology

-• Defining Scope: You will determine which assets you’d like to be included in the external network pen test.
+• Defining Scope: Determine which systems and assets will be included in the test.

-• Exploitation: The penetration team will work on identifying security weaknesses.
+• Exploitation: The team works to identify and exploit security weaknesses.

-• Retest: The test will be performed again on all originally identified issues to ensure that the fixes you implemented as a result of the previous external network penetration assessment are secure and working.
+• Retesting: The test is repeated to verify that the fixes you implemented as a result of the previous assessment are effective.

 • Don't keep it a secret.

-• While real-world attackers have unlimited time to identify issues and come up with WAF bypasses, a pen test is limited to a specific timeframe.
-Help your testers help you by temporarily clearing these obstacles so that they can identify as many issues as possible within the time they have.
+• While real-world attackers have time to bypass these controls, a pen test is limited to a specific timeframe and as such, a limited-time test should focus on identifying as many issues as possible with the time they have.

-• Schellman does not perform Distributed Denial of Service (DDoS) attacks.
-When we find vulnerabilities that result in likely Denial of Service (DoS) conditions, we typically just verify them to the best of our ability (without exploiting them).
+• We do not perform Distributed Denial of Service (DDoS) attacks.
+If we find vulnerabilities that could lead to a Denial of Service (DoS) condition, we'll verify them without fully exploiting them.

-• Only manually verified findings will be included in our final report.
-With us, there will be no false positives.
+• Only manually verified findings will be included in our report.
+No false positives.

-Next Steps for Your External Network Penetration Test
+Next Steps in Your External Network Pen Test Journey

 About Josh Tomkiel